Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/localinfo.md

 -   [Beerlovers Bar](https://maps.app.goo.gl/FE7F8hxcxZSKD5CPA):
     Tested and approved recently by the EPICURE and by a LUST activity.
     There is some outside seating also, but in a busy and noisy environment.
-    It is also the closes non-tourist-trap place for quality beer if you stay near the central station.
+    It is also the closest non-tourist-trap place for quality beer if you stay near the central station.
     Closed on Tuesday.